beforesemicolon/web-component/README.md

 customElements.define('my-button', MyButton)
 ```

+Where the style is added will depend on whether the `shadow` option is true or false.
+If
+the component has shadow style will be added to its own [content root](#content-root).
+Otherwise,
-If your component uses a `ShadowRoot`, the style will be placed inside, otherwise, the style will be placed in the
+style will be added to the closest [root](#root) node the component was rendered in.
+It can be the document
-document.
+itself or root of an ancestor web component.

 ##### updateStylesheet